nav-gov-hu/Online-Invoice-XSLT/README.md

 ### 1.7) Handled errors

 It is important to emphasize that the desktop version does not perform any kind of business validation on the input XML.
-In other words, if the XML schema is valid, the template will also display invoice reports that would otherwise fail on the validations of the Online Invoice system.
+In other words, if the XML schema is well-formed, the template will also display invoice reports that would otherwise fail on the validations of the Online Invoice system.
 There is no business logic in the displayed content, contradictory or exclusionary inputs are also displayed. (e.g. name and address data for a private customer, if it is included in the XML) In all cases, it is the user's responsibility to determine how well the input XML is sanitized before image generation.

 In addition, XSLT templates handle 2 separate error branches only:
 - the $lang parameter controlling the localization is not initialized or does not contain the values 'HU', 'EN', 'DE'